jamigibbs/blog-site/content/blog/websockets-in-salesforce-with-lightning-web-components/index.md

 Now we can finally connect our component with the Node websocket server we setup earlier.
 I mentioned before that I'm using [socket.io](https://socket.io/) so the first step is to import the 3rd party script into the component.

-The socket.io script will need to be adding as a static resource and loaded from the `resourceUrl` module.
+The socket.io script will need to be added as a static resource and loaded from the `resourceUrl` module.

 You'll also need to pass the websocket server url (in our case, it's the Heroku link) from a custom label.
+The websocket server url will be the Heroku app link but with `wss` protocol instead of `http`.

+For example: `wss://my-heroku-app.herokuapp.com/`:

 `gist:jamigibbs/d99d1dbb57508b446d3fd232cb549cee`